hugeandbulk/kumar/README.md

 What is object a class?

 an object is an element (or instance) of a class; objects have the behaviors of their class.
 The object is the actual component of programs, while the class specifies how instances are created and how they behave. method: a method is an action which an object is able to perform. sending a message.

+What is object name in HTML?

+The HTML <object> name Attribute is used to specify the name of the embedded file.
+This attribute is also used as a reference for an object element in the Javascript.
+Syntax: <object name="name">